T

 park

-• Bring binoculars for the best birdwatching experience.
+• Bring binoculars for better bird watching.

-• Check the seasonal bird migration patterns before your visit.
+• Check the seasonal bird migration patterns.

 4. Evening